 What's the outlook on segment rates and how should you choose your retirement date?

 Segment rates have been coming down since November 2018.
 Assuming the rates continue trending downwards over the next few months (which we don’t see a reason to believe otherwise), it may be more attractive to retire later in the year than right now.

 The primary reason for this is the economic outlook.
-While inflation has decreased, economic growth has been slow, stable, and steady.
-With the ongoing trade war between the US and foreign countries having no foreseeable resolution in the near-term, we don't believe the economy will encounter the growth required to drive interest rates back up in the near future.
-Additionally, the Fed announced in January that they weren’t planning to raise rates anytime soon.
+With the spread of the coronavirus affecting the global economy, we have seen our first 10%+ correction since the end of 2018.
+We feel like there is a strong chance that the Fed will drop interest rates again as a way to try to stimulate the economy.
 With the Fed keeping rates low, segment rates will follow suit holding constant or continuing to trend downward.
-If that continues, it's beneficial to choose a retirement date later in the year as rates get lower to maximize the lump sum payment in your pension.
+If this continues, it may be beneficial to choose a retirement date later in the year as rates get lower to maximize your lump sum pension payment.